spjuhel/BoARIO/README.rst

 BoARIO
 #######

-BoARIO : The Adaptative Regional Input Output model in python.
+`BoARIO` : The Adaptative Regional Input Output model in python.

 .. _`Documentation Website`: https://spjuhel.github.io/BoARIO/boario-what-is.html

 Disclaimer
 ===========

-This work is in progress.
-The code has not been extensively tested.
-Any results produced with the model should be interpreted with great care.
+Indirect impact modeling is tied to a lot of uncertainties and complex dynamics.
+Any results produced with `BoARIO` should be interpreted with great care.
 Do not hesitate to contact the author when using the model !

 What is BoARIO ?
 =================